 A source code audit can be done using specialized software or manually.
 While the end result is the same, the actual process varies considerably.

 Source code analysis software, which is known as Static Application Security Testing, can be integrated into the IDE (Integrated Development Environment) – providing real-time feedback during the development cycle.
 While this means that it can scale well and is very good at identifying certain vulnerabilities, it does fall short in other areas.
-SASTs are not very good at identifying configuration issues and cannot uncover all vulnerabilities.
+SASTs are not very good at identifying configuration issues and cannot uncover all vulnerabilities, such as logical vulnerabilities.

 Manual source code audits, on the other hand, are carried out by experienced professionals.
 Here, audits can be static – looking at the actual source code and dynamic – looking at how the software functions.
 Both static and dynamic audits aim to uncover issues with the code and follow different processes to tests carried out by QA (Quality Assurance).

 Manual and automated source code audits are not alternatives, but rather tools that are used in conjunction with each other to uncover different types of issues.
-Manual audits are good at uncovering logical vulnerabilities, while automated audits are more suited for modern web applications, since these can be challenging to audit manually.
+Manual audits are good at uncovering logical vulnerabilities, while automated audits are more suited for modern web applications since these can be challenging to audit manually.

 The benefits of source code auditing